 This review of key trends in the construction industry highlights the crucial role technology will play in the future of construction.
 Looking into this next decade, you can expect:

-- Tools and technology to supplement a declining workforce
+- More employee incentives to supplement a declining workforce.

 Image credit: Yancy Min via Unsplash